 A gluten free lasagna recipe that turns out just right...not too moist, not too saucy, with gluten free lasagna noodles that hold up while baking.
 Mmmm!

 - Water, for boiling

-- 1 - 2 lbs. gluten free lasagna noodles
+- 2 (10-ounce) packages gluten free lasagna noodles

-- Up to 8 oz. ricotta cheese, store-bought or Homemade Ricotta, (or substitute with additional Mozzarella and Parmesan)
+- Up to 8 ounces ricotta cheese, or additional mozzarella and Parmesan

-- Add very little sauce, without much meat to the bottom of a 9 x 9-inch baking dish; add a single layer of lasagna noodles, spread some ricotta (if using) on top (missing many spots is fine); add Mozzarella; sprinkle with a little Parmesan; and drizzle a little sauce over the top.
-Repeat the steps beginning with the lasagna noodles until you reach near the top of the baking dish, about 5 layers of pasta high.
-Add some sauce and top with Mozzarella.
+- Add a thin layer of sauce, without any beef or sausage from the sauce, to the bottom of a 9 x 9-inch baking dish.
+Add a single layer of lasagna noodles.
+Spread some ricotta on top (missing many areas is recommended).
+Add mozzarella, sprinkle on a little Parmesan, and drizzle a little sauce with some meat over the top.
+Repeat these steps beginning with the lasagna noodles until you reach near the top of the baking dish, about 5 layers of pasta.
+End with a layer of noodles.
+Add some sauce and top with mozzarella.

-- Allow to cool about 10 - 15 minutes.
-(The noodles will soak up some more liquid during this period.)
-Slice with a serrated knife, and serve with a sprinkle of sauce on top for moisture and color.
+- Allow to cool about 10 - 15 minutes prior to serving.
+(The noodles will absorb more liquid during this period.)
+Slice with a serrated knife, and serve with a little sauce on top for moisture and color.

 For those who are corn intolerant, note that many tomato pastes brands contain corn syrup.
 You can make your own by reducing tomato sauce down to about 50% - 70% and adding your sweetener of choice.